mgimond/Spatial_pre2021/_book/01-intro.md

  * **Reference maps** (USGS maps, hiking maps, road maps).
 Such maps are used to navigate landscapes or identify locations of points-of-interest.
  * **Presentation maps** presented in the press such as the NY Times and the Wall Street Journal, but also maps presented in journals.
 Such maps are designed to convey a very specific narrative of the author's choosing.
 (Here we'll avoid Tukey's harsh description of such visual displays, but the idea that maps can be used as *propaganda* is not farfetched).
- * **Statistical maps** whose purpose it is to manipulate the raw data in such a way to tease out patterns otherwise not discernable the original data.
-This usually requires multiple data manipulation operations and visualization and can sometimes benefit being explored outside of a spatial context.
+ * **Statistical maps** whose purpose it is to manipulate the raw data in such a way to tease out patterns otherwise not discernable in its original form.
+This usually requires multiple data manipulation operations and visualization and can sometimes benefit from being explored outside of a spatial context.

 This course will focus on the last two spatial data visualization purposes with a strong emphasis on the latter (*Statistical maps*).